LLNL/UnifyFS/docs/contribute-ways.rst

     **When opening a new issue, please include the following information at the top of the issue:**

     - What operating system (with version) you are using
-    - The UnifyCR version you are using
+    - The UnifyFS version you are using
     - Describe the issue you are experiencing
     - Describe how to reproduce the issue
     - Include any warnings or errors